What is SIDS?

 In addition to placing healthy infants on their backs to sleep, follow these steps to help reduce your baby's risk of SIDS:

-Listen to one of our sleep experts, Dr. Ann Halbower, talk about the best ways to keep your child safe while sleeping.
+Listen to one of our sleep experts, Ann Halbower, MD, talk about the best ways to keep your child safe while sleeping.

 Pulmonology - Pediatric, Pediatrics